 Coursework is Just the Beginning

 Most of what you learn in grad school will not come from classes, but from other activities, like doing research and attending conferences.
-You'll work closely with a faculty member on his or her research.
+You'll choose and work closely with a faculty member on his or her research.
 As an apprentice of sorts, you'll learn how to define research problems, design and carry out research projects to test your hypotheses, and disseminate your results.
 The end goal is to become an independent scholar and design your own research program.

-School Is a Job
+Graduate School Is a Job

 Approach grad school as a full-time job; it's not "school" in the undergraduate sense.
 If you soared through college with little studying, you're in for a big culture shock.
 The reading lists will be longer and more extensive than you've encountered in college.
 More importantly, you'll be expected to read and be prepared to critically evaluate and discuss it all.
 Most grad programs require that you take initiative for your learning and demonstrate commitment to your career.
 Remember that no one will hold your hand and walk you through.
 You must provide your own motivation.